3.J. Candidate On the Ballot

 OFFICE FOR WHICH CANDIDATE SEEKS NOMINATION OR ELECTION

-• Example One: If a candidate is running for an office in a jurisdiction that extends into two different counties, that candidate will be credentialed in the county in which the candidate is not registered to vote.
+• Example One: If a candidate is running for an office in a jurisdiction that extends into two different counties, that candidate will be credentialed in both counties, including the county in which the candidate is not registered to vote.

-• Example Two: If a candidate is registered to vote within a jurisdiction with a Local Board of Election and is running for an office for a jurisdiction that extends past that Local Board of Elections, the candidate will be allowed credentials for all precincts within the jurisdiction where the candidate is running for office.
+• Example Two: If a candidate is registered to vote within a jurisdiction with a Local Board of Election and is running for an office for a jurisdiction that extends beyond that Local Board of Elections, the candidate will be issued credentials by both Election Authorities for all precincts within the jurisdiction where the candidate is running for office.

 top of the page.